 Don’t be fooled by this extensive list – one of the best things to do in Winnipeg is simply walk around its funky streets and alleyways.

-The cultural and artistic elements that have wove their way into the city’s identity is best experienced on a walking tour along the neighbourhoods of Exchange District and the historical French Quarter of St. Boniface.
+The cultural and artistic elements that have weaved their way into the city’s identity are best experienced on a walking tour along the neighbourhoods of the Exchange District and the historical French Quarter of St. Boniface.

-If you’re wondering what to do in Winnipeg and have already ticked off the big ticket attractions, grab your walking shoes, don a smile and hit the streets!
+If you’re wondering what to do in Winnipeg and have already ticked off the big-ticket attractions, grab your walking shoes, don a smile and hit the streets or some of their famous breweries.